-(To be submitted along with Thesis to
+(To be submitted along with Thesis to the Director, DARE, Annamalai University, Annamalainagar)

 Name of the Scholar :

 Programme : Ph.D.

 Roll No :

 Department and Faculty :

 Month & Year of Submission of Thesis :

 Sl.
 No. Details No Dues Certificate Signature (Name with Seal)

 1. University Library

 2. Department Library

 3. D1- Section

 4. Department of the Supervisor and Scholar

 5. Department Store

 6. Hostel Office

 7. Project Section (G/CRD)

 8. Scholarship Section (H)

 9. Director, DARE (For Office use Only)